airgap-it/tezos-kotlin-sdk/README.md

 ## Documentation

+A high level guide on how to use the library can be found in the [docs](https://github.com/airgap-it/tezos-kotlin-sdk/tree/main/docs).
+To try out the library in action, see the [samples](https://github.com/airgap-it/tezos-kotlin-sdk/tree/main/samples).

 The code documentation can be build from the root of the project with the `buildDocs` Gradle task:
 ```shell
 $ ./gradlew buildDocs
 > # output: build/docs
 ```

-## Usage

-See the [docs](https://github.com/airgap-it/tezos-kotlin-sdk/tree/main/docs) or [samples](https://github.com/airgap-it/tezos-kotlin-sdk/tree/main/samples) to learn how to use the library.